Angamaly Diaries

 Angamaly Diaries is a 2017 Indian Malayalam-language action crime drama film directed by Lijo Jose Pellissery and written by Chemban Vinod Jose.
 The film features 86 debutant actors with Antony Varghese, Anna Rajan, Appani Sarath, Kichu Tellus, Vineeth Vishwam, Bitto Davis, Ullas Chemban, Tito Wilson and Sinoj Varghese playing the main roles.
-The film features an uncut 11-minute long take in the climax featuring around 1000 artists.
+The film features an uncut 11-minute long take in the climax featuring around 1,000 artists.

 Angamaly Diaries was released on 3 March 2017 to critical acclaim and emerged as a commercial success at the box office.
 The film was included in The Hindus top 25 Malayalam films of the decade.
 Antony Varghese won the Youth Icon Award at Asianet Film Awards.

 It was remade in Telugu as Falaknuma Das (2019) starring Vishwak Sen in the lead role.

 Plot

-2001: Vincent Pepe is a resident in Angamaly, which is a medium-sized suburb of Kochi near the airport.
+2001: Vincent Pepe is a resident in Angamaly, a medium-sized suburb of Kochi near the airport.
 In the middle school, Pepe and his friends put together an unofficial "team", a kind-of-pretend gang.
 They hero-worshipped the leading team of their area at that time, which was led by Babuji and his lieutenant Thomas.
 They are used to exercising with them and listen to their advice on fighting and strategy.
 As young men, Pepe and his friends get into their first fight with outsiders, who were bothering the neighbourhood girls.

-2008: Pepe starts his first sweet romance with a local girl named Seema, whom he had known since school days.
-However, the innocent phase ends with Babuji getting killed by two local boys Ravi and Rajan, who are sent to prison for the murder.
+2008: Pepe starts his first romance with a local girl named Seema, whom he has known since school days.
+However, the innocent phase ends with Babuji getting killed by two local boys, Ravi and Rajan, who are sent to prison for the murder.

-2013: Pepe still has the same friends and Babuji's friend Thomas has become a member of their team in an adviser capacity.
+2013: Pepe still has the same friends and Babuji's friend Thomas has become a member of their team in an advisory capacity.
 Pepe is seriously dating a nursing student from Germany and looking for a way to build a business that can support himself and his friends.
 They start a pork business by purchasing pigs wholesale from Ravi and Rajan, who have become the leading merchants in the neighbourhood after their release from prison.
 Later, Pepe and his friends start their own pig farm and set up a wholesale business rivalling Ravi and Rajan.

 During a discussion between the two groups, Pepe and his friends and Ravi and Rajan's young followers led by Ravi's brother-in-law get into a fight, where Pepe accidentally kills one of them.
 To resolve the court case, Pepe's team has to turn to increasingly illegal activities to raise money to pay off Ravi and Rajan and their friends.
 They open an illegal poker hall and manage to raise funds.
 With the case hanging over him, Pepe feels obligated to end his relationship with the nursing student.